cilium/ebpf/cmd/bpf2go/README.md

 as a stem.
 The two files contain compiled BPF for little and big endian systems, respectively.

+## Environment Variables

 You can use environment variables to affect all bpf2go invocations across a project, e.g. to set specific C flags:

-    //go:generate go run github.com/cilium/ebpf/cmd/bpf2go -cflags "$BPF_CFLAGS" foo path/to/src.c
+    BPF2GO_FLAGS="-O2 -g -Wall -Werror $(CFLAGS)" go generate ./...

-By exporting `$BPF_CFLAGS` from your build system you can then control all builds from a single location.
+Alternatively, by exporting `$BPF2GO_FLAGS` from your build system, you can control all builds from a single location.

+Most bpf2go arguments can be controlled this way.
+See `bpf2go -h` for an up-to-date list.

 ## Generated types